Bajan Dialect - ARTICLES ON ISSUES AFFECTING BARBADOS

 It is my view that Barbados should set up a Citizenship and Immigration Department whose role should be to process applications for citizenship and for residency.

 To this end, comprehensive criteria and regulations should be set out so that non-nationals would be aware of the requirements for becoming either a Barbadian citizen or permanent resident.
 As a result, every person living in Barbados should be in possession of a document reflecting his or her status.
-Citizens would be in possession of a Barbados identification card,
+Citizens would be in possession of a Barbados identification card, permanent residents would possess a resident of

 Barbados identification card, persons on work permits would carry the relevant work permit and so on.